-All revenues, gains and other support are categorized as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence and/or nature of any donor restrictions.
+In accordance with ASC 958-605, all revenues, gains and other support are categorized as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence and/or nature of any donor restrictions.

 All support received that is restricted by the donor is reported as an increase in temporarily or permanently restricted net assets, depending on the nature of the restriction.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted net assets are reclassified to unrestricted net assets and reported in the Statement of Activities as net assets released from restrictions.